Jamaican Tourist Board

 For more information about the Jamaican tourist board, visit their website at this link: http://www.jtbonline.org/.

-For recommendations on Jamaican attractions, Jamaican hotels, things to do etc, visit their extensive travel guide at: http://www.visitjamaica.com/.
+For recommendations on Jamaican attractions, Jamaican hotels, things to do etc, they proved an extensive travel guide at: http://www.visitjamaica.com/.